GST Inspection of Goods in Transit

 GST Inspection and Confiscation of Goods in Transit

 GST E-way bill regulations are being rolled out and streamlined across India.
-Currently, e-way bill is mandatory for inter-state transfer of goods and e-way bill is being made mandatory for intra-state transfer of goods in phases.
+Currently, the GST Council mandates e-way bill for all the inter-state transfer of goods and also the transporter must carry the e-way bill for intra-state transfer of goods in phases.
 Under GST, an Officer would have to follow certain rules and regulations while intercepting and inspecting goods in transit.
-In this article, we look at such rules pertaining to the inspection of goods in transit under GST.
+In this article, we look at such rules pertaining to the inspection and confiscation of goods in transit under GST.

 Interception of Goods

-An officer authorised by the jurisdictional Commissioner is empowered to intercept and inspect a conveyance.
+An officer authorised by the jurisdictional Commissioner can intercept and inspect vehicles that transport goods within or across the state.
 On being intercepted, the person in charge of the conveyance or transporter must produce the documents related to the goods and the conveyance like e-way bill and invoice or delivery challan.

-The officer could verify the documents produced and the e-way bill number electronically,either by logging on to http://mis.ewaybillgst.gov.in or the Mobile App or through SMS by sending EWBVER to the mobile number 77382 99899 (For e.g. EWBVER 120100231897).
-In case all the documents are in order, the goods must be allowed to move further.
+The officer could verify the documents produced and the e-way bill number electronically, either by logging on to http://mis.ewaybillgst.gov.in or the Mobile App or through SMS by sending EWBVER to the mobile number 77382 99899 (For e.g. EWBVER 120100231897).
+In case if the taxpayer provided all the details in the documents, the officer shall release the goods.

 Inspection of Goods